Rab Smith

 Robert Smith (born 29 May 1948) is a Scottish former professional darts player.
 He won numerous tournaments in the late 1970s and early 1980s when he was also twice a World Championship quarter-finalist.
-After a particularly successful year 1977, his highest world ranking was No. 4 in early 1978.
+After a particularly successful 1977, his highest world ranking was No. 4 in early 1978.
 Smith retired from professional darts at a relatively young age in 1983 to spend more time with his children.

 Background

 Smith was born in the Dumfriesshire village of Moniaive.
 He is the only son of Robert (a dairyman) and Kathleen Smith, and has a sister also named Kathleen.
-From finishing schooling at Wallace Hall Academy in 1963 he worked in forestry.
+From finishing schooling at Wallace Hall in 1963 he worked in forestry.
 Darts writer Derek Brown in 1981 described Smith as "only 5ft 7in (1.70m) and is wiry with a muscular build one might expect of a woodcutter."
 Smith changed his line of work in 1993 to be a crane operator.
 He continued with this vocation until he took early retirement in 2011.
 He married Doreen and had two children who share the names of his parents, Kathleen and Robert.